Keep your home and utility bills cool with these chill cooling tips:

 Plant around your home

-When the weather starts warming up, we love to open our windows and air out the house.
-Unfortunately, once the summer heat sets in, these open windows are invitations for the warm, humid air outside.
-The old habit of putting a fan in your window to help cool off is actually doing more harm than good when you have the central air running.
-So help keep your home cool by closing those windows, doors and blinds.
+After a long and slushy winter, we love to open our windows and air out the house.
+This is a great way to refresh the air in your home on breezy or cool days, but once the summer heat sets in, open windows are invitations for the warm, humid air outside.
+Putting a fan in your window to help cool off is actually doing more harm than good when you have the central air running.

-- If you have a basement, use it.
-It will generally be the coolest part of your home
+If you have a basement, use it!
+Because they are subterranean, basements are generally the coolest rooms in your home.